All Episodes

 We start keeping foreign investors out of pretty much everything in this country.

-What trucking industry, financial industry, pharmaceuticals, tech companies.
+What, trucking industry, financial industry, pharmaceuticals, tech companies?

-And this is getting insane.
+I mean, this is getting insane.

-This to me is going far beyond the government's business on what this country needs.
+This, to me, is going far beyond the government's business on what this country needs.

-No, no, no, wait, wait, wait, wait, wait, wait.
+No, no, no, wait, We do.

-Um and they're having trouble.
+And they're having trouble.

-Uh you know, that this will never fly.
+This will never fly.

-Well, I look let me be clear about something here.
+But look, let me be clear about something here.

-Congress has every right to do all this, and there's a uh the White House is not exactly exemplified itself here.
+And the White House has not exactly exemplified itself here.

 I don't care what you do.

-You can do 45-day wait, I don't care.
+You can do a 45-day wait.

-I'm still, you're gonna get this deal is going through.
+This deal is going through.

 I mean, you threw down a gauntlet.

-Well, you know, the the traditional battle for power between the executive and legislative branches is a traditional part of our political system.
+Well, you know, the traditional battle for power between the executive and legislative branches is a traditional part of our political system.

 So the president comes out and says, screw you.